ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-20. To study factors that affect Alzheimer’s disease using logistic regression, a researcher considers the link between gum (periodontal) disease and Alzheimer as a plausible risk factor.
+Q. To study factors that affect Alzheimer’s disease using logistic regression, a researcher considers the link between gum (periodontal) disease and Alzheimer as a plausible risk factor.
 The predictor variable is a count of gum bacteria (Fig. 2.5) in the mouth.
 <table align='center'>
   <tr>